China Visa FAQs

 When Can I Obtain My Chinese Visa After Application?

-Normally it takes 4-5 business days to obtain your L Visa.
+Normally it takes 4-5 business days to obtain your L visa.
 Fill out your application form completely, correctly, and legibly to avoid unnecessary delay in processing.
 If you are urgent, you can pay an extra fee to get it within 2 business days.
 Additional fees are also needed for quicker delivery service.

 Port visas take 2-3 business days to process after you submit your application, which means you can usually get your visa on arrival.

-What Is the Best Time to Apply for A Visa?
+What Is the Best Time to Apply for a Visa?

 The best time to submit your L visa application is 1 or 2 months before your intended trip to China.
 If you apply too early, the visa may expire when needed.
 If you apply too late, there might be not enough time to get it.
 While the port visa may not be in such a hurry, 15 days in advance is enough.

-How About the 72/144-Hour Visa-Free Transit Policy?
+How About the 10-Day Visa-Free Transit Policy?

 Schengen Agreement Countries (25): Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Norway